markthomas93/2013-Sep-HR-ML-sprint/README.md

 ### Extra Credit

-* Split data into training / cross validation / testing sets
+* Use Python to split the data into training / cross validation / testing sets
 * [Normalize](http://en.wikipedia.org/wiki/Normalization_%28statistics%29) and scale the data so all values are between zero and one
 * Research the physical layout of the Titanic and use it to engineer at least two completely unique features
 * Go through the [Scikit-learn tutorial](http://scikit-learn.org/stable/tutorial/index.html)